LZC0034/CeDAR-Project/README.md

-# Nature Food
-Project LiaoRl21 was used as an example for data processing.
+### Project LiaoRl21 was used as an example for data processing.

-## 1. Workflow for ASV data processing
+### 1. Workflow for ASV data processing
 #### Step 1.
 Importing data
 #### Step 2.
 Removing primers
 #### Step 3.
 Denoising and generating ASV tables